Beh01der/node-elegant-tools/README.md

 A simple toolset for Node.js / TypeScript AWS lambda development

 ** Context-aware logging
+It will follow async calls and add values added to context to every log entry

 ```typescript
 import { EventBridgeEvent } from "aws-lambda";